 - The Health and Safety at Work etc. Act 1974 asks employers to create the safest possible work environment.
 For example, they should train employees in the safe storage and use of materials, if appropriate.
 They should also ensure that employees keep anything that could cause a trip or fall out of harm’s way.
 Therefore, exposed cables, boxes or any materials which hinder clear, unobstructed access should be attended to in order to minimise the risk of injury.

-- Poor lighting can also cause slips, trips or falls.
+- Poor lighting can also cause slips, trips or fall accidents.
 Taking a flight of stairs in the dark can be highly dangerous.
 A sudden fall down just a few steps can leave people with life-altering injuries if they land badly on their head or spine.
 The Occupiers’ Liability Act 1957 requires those in control of a public space to do all they can to protect our safety and wellbeing and anticipate hazards.

 - Ice that is not removed can be a real risk of injuries like twisted ankles, shattered knees, and fractures.